 The stress of having your baby face surgery is hard to describe.
 The Surgeries were all hard on us, each for different reasons:

 - The first hand surgery at Sick Kids – I was “a mess” according to Evan’s Dad.
-For one thing I was nursing and it was so hard to not feed my crying baby when my breasts were engorged.
+For one thing, I was nursing and it was so hard to not feed my crying baby when my breasts were engorged.
 He was so little and had never been away from me for so long.

 - Just prior to Evan’s first clubfoot surgery my breast milk started to dry up as I was pregnant with Elliot.
 When the surgery was over they told me to try nursing him anyway but Evan pushed me away and would only go to Daddy.
 I had to fight with the nurses at North York General to bring me a cot during the day.
 We shared a room with a newborn jaundice baby.
-That night Evan stayed wide awake and I was a very exhausted pregnant Mom.
+That night Evan stayed wide awake and I was an exhausted pregnant Mom.

-- The second hand surgery was very hard on us as Evan nearly lost his finger Evan will never fully realize what his parents went through.
+- The second hand surgery was very hard on us as Evan nearly lost his finger

 - The Hernia seemed like such a small thing after all the other things Evan (and his parents) had been through but he was older so it was all a lot harder on him.
-It was done as day surgery and he would have been better off if we had stayed over night.
+It was done as day surgery and he would have been better off if we had stayed overnight.
 He was sick in the car on the way home and we felt we had rushed away before he was ready to be moved.
 This is the surgery he remembers.
 Evan talks about a yellow cloud when they were putting him under anesthetic.

 The reality is that there are some things Evan has to do differently or doesn’t do because of his feet and hand.

-- He plays a left handed guitar so that his little fingers don’t have to do the cording (as he did naturally on a toy guitar when he was younger)
+- He plays a left-handed guitar so that his little fingers don’t have to do the cording (as he did naturally on a toy guitar when he was younger)